-The cost of debt impairment is considered to be a non-cash flow item; it is informed by the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.
+The cost of debt impairment is considered to be a non-cash flow item; it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.

-The municipality has implemented the installation of prepaid water meters which, will improve the recoverability of service charges .The past the audited financial years has shown a trend of nearly 20% increase of consumer debtors, this trend is expected to decline.
+The past the audited financial years has shown a trend of nearly 20% increase of consumer debtors.
+The municipality has made a sufficient contribution towards debt impairment.